Codiegirl/Destructuring/README.md

 Replace the two assignments with an equivalent destructuring assignment.
 It should still assign the variables highToday and highTomorrow the values of today and tomorrow from the HIGH_TEMPERATURES object.

+Replace the two assignments with an equivalent destructuring assignment.
+It should still assign the variables lowToday and highToday the values of today.low and today.high from the LOCAL_FORECAST object.